Portavion/brainz/1-projects/Job application/Cover Letter.md

 ### Draft cover letter:
 To whom it may concern,

 I am writing to express my strong interest in the Software Engineer position at Orgvue.
-The idea of working on a product that solves challenging problems is very appealing to me.

 In my previous role as senior transport modeller at Arup, while in a slightly different field, I gained a strong foundation in problem-solving and a first experience of web development working alongside the city modelling team to create a web dashboard (built with React and Python).
 In my day to day job, I also got direct experience querying and analysing big data sets using SQL which I believe are skills transferable to building performant web experiences and working with data insights.
 I am eager to learn and grow, and I know I can quickly pick up new tools and technologies, which aligns with your focus on a growth mindset.